yracine/device-type.myecobee/smartapps/ecobeeRemoteSensor.md

 PREREQUISITES
 =====================

-- Your ecobee thermostat fully operational (and connected to wifi)
+- Your ecobee thermostat fully operational (and connected to wifi), exposed to SmartThings via My Ecobee device (doesn't work with any other ecobee implementation)
 - Your ecobee's proprietary sensors connected to your thermostat and fully operationnal under the ecobee portal

   Note: This smartapp is used to expose the ecobee's proprietary remote sensors.